-- Any changes in geometry of the structure since the previous annual inspection. - At the time of inspection, the southern portion of the landfill (Cell 4 and Cell 5) was undergoing active filling.
-Cell 6 construction was substantially complete however filling had not yet commenced. - Approximate volume of CCR at the time of inspection. - The volume of airspace consumed within the Dry Ash Landfill at the time of inspection was approximately 5,713,115 cys.
-This volume includes the leachate drainage layer placed during cell construction (140,355 cys from Cells 1 through 5) and 5,572,760 cys of CCR. - Appearances of an actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit and appurtenant structures. - None were observed or noted. - Any other change(s) which may have affected the stability or operation of the CCR unit since the previous inspection.
+- Any changes in geometry of the structure since the previous annual inspection. - At the time of inspection, the southern portion of the landfill (Cell 4, Cell 5, and Cell 6) was undergoing active filling. - Approximate volume of CCR at the time of inspection. - The volume of airspace consumed within the Dry Ash Landfill at the time of inspection was estimated at approximately 5,948,935 CY. - Appearances of an actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit and appurtenant structures. - None were observed or noted. - Any other change(s) which may have affected the stability or operation of the CCR unit since the previous inspection. - None were observed or noted.